orangeloop/sagas/README.md

 #### Combining Sagas and UnitOfWork

 Sometimes we have a combination of steps that run in the same application domain and across application domains.
-If this is the case, we can derive from the `UnitOfWorkSaga<T>` class rather than the `Saga<T>` class.
-The steps of a `UnitOfWorkSaga` receive the `IUnitOfWork` instance as the second parameter.
+In this case, we can derive from `UnitOfWorkSaga<T>` rather than `Saga<T>`.
+The steps of a `UnitOfWorkSaga` receive an instance of `IUnitOfWork` as the second parameter.

 ```CSharp